Article Two

 AI is here to stay.
 Don't be afraid of it.
 But be cautious.

 Work with a trusted partner who can leverage AI to help you improve meaningfully your engagement with your congregants.
-Be cautious about how you use AI, especially a lot of the unfiltered sources of AI that you can find for free on the internet.
+Be thoughtful about how you use AI, especially unfiltered AI tools readily available on the internet.
 Exercise a level of caution like you would with any other tool.

 AI is powerful.
 It can affect positive change.
 It can help churches with operations and engagement.
-But it also has the power to hurt, to cause a breach of trust between a congregant and their church.
+But without the right guardrails, it can risk the trust between a congregant and their church.

-Work with partners who understand your business.
-Work with partners who understand your operations.
-Work with partners who understand your model.
+Work with partners who understand your mission, your operations, and your community.
 Work with partners who understand your church and your denomination.